citizensadvice/build-and-push-action/README.md

-# Build & Push To Public ERC
+# Build & Push To Public ECR

 Build and push a Docker image to the CA public ECR in one action.
 This action can only be used on **private** Github repositories.
-For public repositories, please use [this action.](https://github.com/citizensadvice/build-and-push-private-action)
+For public repositories, please use [this action.](https://github.com/citizensadvice/build-and-private-ecr-push-action)

 By default it will push the image with three different tags: